 This golf course is located in a wooded rolling hills setting with four small bodies of water and bent greens, offering a beautiful and challenging experience for the golfer.

 Indian Valley Raceway

 This non-profit dragstrip is an outlaw track that is owned and operated by the Nocona Gas Junkies.
 The strip is 2500 ft. long with 1400 ft. of asphalt.
-It’s equipped with bleachers and concession stand.
-Come experience some grass root racing throughout the year.
+It’s equipped with bleachers and a concession stand.
+Come experience some grass-root racing throughout the year.

 Lake Nocona provides an ideal fishing environment for many types of fish.
 Bring your rod and tackle box and try your luck at wrangling largemouth bass, catfish, crappie, white bass and sunfish.
 Lake Nocona is classified as the fourth-best bass fishing lake in Texas!

 Not into fishing?
 Boating, swimming, and water activities are abundant on Lake Nocona.

 Nocona, TX 76255